SigmaHQ/sigma/README.md

 ## Title

 A brief title for the rule that should contain what the rules is supposed to detect (max.
 256 characters)

+## Status

+Declares the status of the rule:

+- stable: the rule is considered as stable and may be used in production systems or dashboards.
+- test: an almost stable rule that possibly could require some fine tuning.
+- experimental: an experimental rule that could lead to false results or be noisy, but could also identify interesting events.

 ## Description